Consonance/consonance/pancancer-arch-3/README.md

 ### Soon

 * test failure propogation...
 I had DEWrapper fail but the DB was updated with success!
-* need to detect lost jobs and handle them appropriately
+* need to detect lost jobs and handle them appropriately -- DONE
 * need an option to prevent jobs from being re-queued if their hash is in the DB
 * in particular, what happens when a host crashes?
-Does the job get re-enqueued automatically?
+Does the job get re-enqueued automatically? -- DONE, yes, a crashed host is automatically re-enqueued if the wrapper process is terminated.
+However, just network timeout I'm not sure.
+Mostly failures seem to re-enqueue so another worker will pick up and eventually change the status from lost to running again.
 * ---
 * better error checking
 * improve logging